LeonidGrr/accrete/README.md

 **b** - Crit_mass coeff is used as threshold for planet to become gas giant.
 Recommended range: 1.0e-5 - 1.2e-5 *Default: 1.2e-5*

+**post_accretion_intensity** - Amount of random planetesimals that will bomb planets of created system after accretion.
+*Default: 1000*

 **to_json** - Output as JSON string.
 *Default: false*